scheme-requests-for-implementation/srfi-209/README.md

 dependency.
 [SRFI 78](https://srfi.schemers.org/srfi-78) is used for the test set, which can be run simply by loading `test.scm`.

-# Notes and issues

-The current enums spec states that the set-theoretical enum set procedures (`enum-set-union!`, etc.) may mutate their *first* enum-set argument.
-Enum sets are currently implemented in terms of SRFI 146 mappings, using their linear update set-theoretical procedures (`mapping-union!`, etc.).
-SRFI 146 does not specify which arguments may be mutated by these procedures.

-It is an error to pass `list->enum-set` an empty list, since in this case there is no enum type to construct an enum set on.

-The current spec has two mutually incompatible definitions of `enum-set-project`, one taking two enum sets, and one taking an enum type and an enum set.
-This library implements the latter version.

-The folded procedure in `enum-set-fold` is applied to the current set element and the state value, in that order.
-This follows the convention of the folds found in most Scheme libraries, in particular `(scheme list)` and `(scheme set)`, but seems to be the reverse of what the current spec requires.

 # Author

 Wolfgang Corcoran-Mathe